Staying in Charge

 Tissue and organ donation saves or enhances thousands of American lives each year and can, in some measure, ease the pain of losing a loved one.
 The decision to donate is best made by you well before it becomes necessary to choose.
 Make sure family members know your preference, as they would make the final decision in the event of your death.

-Eastern Maine Medical Center can provide you with information regarding tissue and organ donation as well as a donor card.
-In addition, a representative of the New England Organ Bank is available at the medical center to speak to you or family members about this type of gift.
+We can provide you with information regarding tissue and organ donation as well as a donor card.
+In addition, a representative of the New England Organ Bank is available at the Medical Center to speak to you or family members about this type of gift.
 For more information, please call the New England Organ Bank at 1-800-446-6362.
-If you would like to speak to someone in person, ask to have the EMMC representative paged.
+If you would like to speak to someone in person, ask to have the our representative paged.

-EMMC's Palliative Care Program is available to patients and families to provide comfort care when the patient's condition is incurable.
+Our Palliative Care Program is available to patients and families to provide comfort care when the patient's condition is incurable.
 Palliative care is a physician directed program, and embodies some of the same principles as hospice care, such as providing the best quality of life for both patients and families, but is not limited to end-of-life care.
 Palliative care seeks to prevent or relieve symptoms such as pain, shortness of breath, nausea, or constipation in concert with any therapeutic care recommended by your doctor.
-EMMC's Palliative Care Program provides coordinated medical, nursing, case management, pharmaceutical and spiritual care services.
-If you would like a consultation before leaving the hospital, please speak with your nurse or call Palliative Care at extension 37470.
+Northern Light Palliative Care provides coordinated medical, nursing, case management, pharmaceutical and spiritual care services.
+If you would like a consultation before leaving the hospital, please speak with your nurse or call Palliative Care at 973-7470.

-Hospice of Eastern Maine is one of several local hospice programs available to serve patients and families dealing with terminal illness.
+serves patients and families dealing with terminal illness.
 Hospice staff and trained volunteers support patients and families in their choices pertaining to the course of treatment.
 During difficult times, home visits by hospice nurses, home health aides, and volunteers bring both physical and emotional comfort.
 Hospice also offers bereavement support for families dealing with loss.
-Hospice of Eastern Maine is a member of Eastern Maine Healthcare Systems—a sibling organization of EMMC.
-Contact Hospice of Eastern Maine by calling 973-8269 or toll free at 1-800-350-8269.
+Call 1-800-757-3326.

 Ask your nurse for additional information or a list of other organizations providing hospice care in your area.